THIS YEAR’S SESSION & WORKSHOPS:

-2. Everything You Need to Know About Agents and Query Letters (Wyeth C), taught by Chuck Sambuchino.
+2. How to Get a Literary Agent.
 This workshop is a thorough crash course in dealing with literary agents.
 After quickly going over what an agent is and what they do for writers, we will discuss resources for finding agents, how to ID the best agents for you, query letter writing, as well as the most important things to do and not to do when dealing with representatives.

-3. Ten Tips for Writing Great Mysteries, Thrillers, and Crime Fiction (Wyeth B), taught by Merry Jones.
+3. Tips for Writing Great Mysteries, Thrillers, and Crime.
 If you’re writing a thriller, suspense novel, mystery, or crime novel, you will not want to miss this speech.
 The presentation will teach you how to keep readers—including agents and editors—turning pages late into the night.

 LUNCH ON YOUR OWN: 11:50 – 1:15